chec/commercejs-nextjs-demo-store/README.md

 ## Overview

 This README will guide you in getting up and running with a fully-fledged eCommerce boilerplate.
-We will be focusing on the initial setup, injecting your Next.js app with Commerce.js and lastly wrap up with a Netlify live deployed copy of the application.
+There are two ways to get set up: 1) Automatic live deploy a copy of the application via Netlify 2) Manual setup and deployment process.
+In this option, we will be focusing on the initial setup, injecting your Next.js app with Commerce.js and lastly wrap up with deployment steps.
 For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here]().

 ## Prequisites

 - IDE of your choice (code editor)
 - NodeJS or Yarn → npm or yarn

-- Chec account & API keys
+## Deploy to Netlify

+*Explanation of Netlify deployment process here*

+*Deploy to Netlify button here*
+[Deploy to Netlify]

 ## Setup